+Reserves were estimated using standard geologic and engineering methods generally accepted by the petroleum industry.
 The proved developed producing reserves and production forecasts for the majority of the reservoirs were estimated by rate versus time production decline extrapolations.
 For some reservoirs with insufficient performance history to establish trends, we estimated future production based on volumetric calculations or by analogy with other reservoirs having similar rock and fluid characteristics.
-Production declines were extrapolated to economic limits based on operating cost and product price data.
+Production declines were extrapolated to economic limits.
 Extrapolations of future performance are based, whenever possible, upon the average performance trend of active wells during periods of stable field activity.

 The estimated proved developed nonproducing reserves can be produced from existing well bores but require capital costs for well work.
-The estimates of reserves and producing rates for the various types of well work were based on volumetric calculations and analogies with other wells that commercially produce the same fields.
+The estimates of reserves and producing rates for the various types of well work were based on the performance of other analogous wells that commercially produce in the same fields.

 The estimated proved undeveloped reserves require significant capital expenditures, such as well costs for development drilling and completion.
 The proved undeveloped reserves are expected to be produced from undeveloped portions of known reservoirs that have been adequately defined by wells.
-Reserves estimates were based upon volumetric calculations and the performance of analogous reservoirs.
+Reserves estimates were based upon volumetric calculations and the performance of analogous wells.
 Producing rates are based upon analogy.

-The estimated probable and possible reserves include the development of undeveloped portions of the fields and require significant capital expenditures.
+Estimated probable and possible reserves include the development of undeveloped portions of the fields and require significant capital expenditures.
 As new wells are drilled, portions of these probable and possible reserves quantities will be either upgraded to a higher reserves category or dropped entirely.
 The estimated probable reserves are expected to be produced from undeveloped portions of known reservoirs not adequately defined to be classified as proved.

-The estimated possible reserves are expected to be produced from undeveloped portions of known reservoirs where (1) the reservoir is thin and uncertain to be developed or (2) where subsurface control is limited.
+Estimated possible reserves also include wells that are expected to be produced from undeveloped portions of known reservoirs where (1) the reservoir is thin and uncertain to be developed or (2) where subsurface control is limited.
 Estimates of reserves for undeveloped portions of known reservoirs were estimated by volumetric methods.